Multigraphs without large bonds are wqo by contraction: Introduction

 \paragraph{Conclusion.} This work settles the case of multigraph contractions in the study of well-quasi-ordered subclasses, a problem investigated by Damaschke for induced subgraphs~\cite{JGT:JGT3190140406}, by Ding for subgraphs~\cite{JGT:JGT3190160509} and induced minors~\cite{JGT:JGT4}, and by Fellows \etal~for several containment relations~\cite{fellows2009well}.
 In particular, we give necessary and sufficient conditions for a class of (multi)graphs to be well-quasi-ordered by multigraph contractions.
-Furthermore, we characterize canonical antichains for this relation and show that they are fundamental, in the continuation of Ding's results for subgraph and contraction relation in~\cite{Ding20091123}.
+Furthermore, we characterize canonical antichains for this relation, in the continuation of Ding's results for subgraph and contraction relation in~\cite{Ding20091123}.